 If you’ve ever stayed up the whole night through, you may have noticed that you begin to feel cold in the hours just before morning.

-Supposing you normally go to sleep at eleven o’clock, on the night that you stay awake the shivers will hit you somewhere around four or five a.m. — just about the time when you might otherwise pull up an extra blanket and sleep for another few hours.
+Supposing you normally go to sleep at eleven o’clock, on a night that you stay awake longer than that, the shivers will hit you somewhere around four or five AM.
+Just about the time when you might otherwise pull up an extra blanket and sleep for another few hours.
 Although people often assume that the shivers come at the coldest part of the night, the actual explanation is found within the body itself.

 Regardless of whether you have decided to sleep or not, the circadian temperature rhythm continues to run.

-Do this for several nights in a row, and your temperature rhythm will begin to adjust itself.
+If you stay awake until 4 in the morning for several nights in a row, your temperature rhythm will begin to adjust itself.
 But anytime you keep yourself awake when the body expects to be asleep, those early-morning shivers will return.